dailystory/docs/articles/changelog/2019/november.md

 ## November 21, 2019
 * Bug: tenantuid not set properly
 * Bug: support old api route
+* Refactor: remote only errors
+* Refactor: popups disabled when _dsTrack only is true
+* Bug: minify caused evaluation of null object in magic form scripts
+* Refactor: convert Telligent plug-in to use versioned api

 ## November 20, 2019
 * Refactor: set lead source in submitted forms